aphp/edsnlp/docs/home/tutorials/index.md

 To curb this issue, EDS-NLP proposes rule-based pipelines that qualify entities to help the user make an informed decision about which patient should be included in a real-world data cohort.

-To sum up, the typical medical NLP project consists in:
+To sum up, a typical medical NLP project consists in:

 1. Editing a terminology
 2. "Matching" this terminology on a corpus, ie extract phrases that belong to that terminology